 Giving Back to Our Community

 Dean Mead is proud of its commitment and service to Orlando through involvement with civic organizations and pro bono legal work.
 By supporting numerous organizations within Orlando, our lawyers are able to dedicate themselves to a cause or organization they are truly passionate about.
-For more than 30 years, the attorneys and staff have invested in this community, thus earning the reputation for helping to shape the fabric of our community.
+For 34 years the attorneys and staff have invested in this community, thus earning the reputation for helping to shape the fabric of our community.

 Our attorneys not only support local civic and charitable organizations, but we also take an active role in leadership positions.
-The firm is represented on boards for key Orlando organizations including the Central Florida Partnership, Florida Heart Institute (an affiliate of Florida Hospital), YMCA, Florida Citrus Sports, Commercial Real Estate for Women (CREW), University Club of Orlando, Central Florida Gator Club, and the Kiwanis Club of North Orlando.
+The firm is represented on boards for key Orlando organizations including the Central Florida Partnership, Eatonville Boys & Girls Club, Florida Heart Institute (an affiliate of Florida Hospital), YMCA, Florida Citrus Sports, Commercial Real Estate for Women (CREW), University Club of Orlando, Central Florida Gator Club, and the Kiwanis Club of North Orlando.